cesurapp/pd-admin/README.md

 New languages can be added from the kernel settings.
 You need to translate manually for the new language.

 ### Delegation
-Symfony güvenlik bileşeni ile birlikte [SensioFrameworkExtraBundle](https://symfony.com/doc/master/bundles/SensioFrameworkExtraBundle/annotations/security.html) kullanılmaktadır.
-Varsayılan üç farklı kullanıcı rolü (ROLE_USER, ROLE_ADMIN, ROLE_SUPER_ADMIN) bulunur.
-ROLE_SUPER_ADMIN tüm yetkilere sahiptir.
-ROLE_ADMIN ve ROLE_USER yetkileri sınırlandırılabilir
-ve panele erişimi security.yaml dosyasından kapatılabilir.

-SensioFrameworkExtraBundle is used with Symfony security component.
+[SensioFrameworkExtraBundle](https://symfony.com/doc/master/bundles/SensioFrameworkExtraBundle/annotations/security.html) is used with Symfony security component.
 There are three default user roles.

 * ROLE_USER
 * ROLE_ADMIN